 And That’s Why An Outsider Shouldn’t Take Over Your Practice’s Social Media Voice

 The idea here is “good, better, best”.
-In many ways, because of our integrated approach to a practice’s social media tools, blog posts for our clients are more like appetizers and the main course is the day-to-day, personal, dynamic communications they put out on Facebook, Twitter, and YouTube.
+In many ways, because of our integrated approach to a practice’s social media marketing tools, blog posts for our clients are more like appetizers and the main course is the day-to-day, personal, dynamic communications they put out on Facebook, Twitter, and YouTube.

 Chris Brogan refers to Facebook, Twitter, and YouTube as “outposts”.
 FIRST, you should be spending your precious time creating content for those outposts.
 Secondarily you can also write blog posts.
 A competent outside resource can write an easy-to-read, engaging blog post about “A Confident Smile” (for example), but only YOU can create specific content about the things happening in your practice—the insights into your practice culture.
 YOU’RE the ones interacting with your patients each day.
 YOU know them.
 YOU love them.
 An outside resource doesn’t have that advantage.